 The top U.S. commander in the Asia-Pacific region, Adm.
 Samuel J. Locklear III, recently stated that climate change is the top security threat in that region.
 Locklear is a four-star admiral in charge of monitoring hostilities between North and South Korea, as well as between China and Japan, so his determination that the top threat is climate change does not reflect a lack of other serious security concerns in his area of responsibility.
+In a recent interview with the Bester Clobe cerns in his area of responsibility.
 In a recent interview with the Boston Globe, Admiral Locklear stated: "We have interjected into our multilateral dialogue-even with China and India-the imperative to kind of get military capabilities aligned [for] when the effects of climate change start to impact these massive populations . . .
-If it goes had, you could have hundreds of thousands or millions of people displaced and then security will start to crumble pretty quickly."
+If it goes bad, you could have hundreds of thousands or millions of people dis-In the goes bad, you could have indicated or inflations of people displaced and then security will start to crumble pretty quickly."

-placed and then security will start to crumble pretty quickly."
 Interestingly, these comments were made months before Typhoon Haiyan devastated the Philippines, displacing millions.
-In addition to destabilizing conditions overseas, the Keystone XL pipeline presents